Dishoarding

 In economics, dishoarding is the opposite of hoarding.
-In the case of hoarding emphasized most by macroeconomics, someone increases his or her holdings of money as an asset (for safety, to diversify assets, because of expected returns, or because of irrationality) rather than using money simply as a tool for buying goods and services (a medium of exchange).
-(See liquidity preference.)
-Thus, dishoarding would refer to the reduction of one's asset holdings of money.
+In the case of hoarding emphasized most by macroeconomics, someone increases his or her holdings of money as an asset.
+People may hoard for safety, expected returns, irrationality, or to diversify assets, rather than using money simply as a medium of exchange for buying goods and services.
+Thus, dishoarding refer to the reduction of one's asset holdings of money.

 Definition

 When money or goods that have been kept are brought back into the economy, for example when people invest or spend money rather than save it.
 It can also be defined as the activity of investing money or selling gold, silver, etc. after a period during which investors have saved them.

 In terms of Keynesian theory, dishoarding may be described as a reduction in liquidity preference to satisfy speculative motive of demand for money.

 Loanable Funds

 Dishoarding and hoarding are now usually described in terms of balances of money held by people.
 A difference is drawn between 'active' money in circulation, financing current transactions in the market place.
 In comparison to 'inactive' money being held in idle balances.
 A rise in dishoarding means that the community wants to hold a smaller amount of money in idle balances, thus increasing purchases of products (without changing its expenditure of current income).

 According to neoclassical, loanable funds theory of interest.
 Dishoarding or dishoarded money is an important source of the supply of loanable funds.
 An increase in dishoarding while there is no change in the demand for loanable funds, will cause the rate of interest to fall.
 Due to which there is an increase in demand for securities, causing their prices to rise and the rate of interest to fall.

 Customarily, people may also dishoard money from the past hoardings due to a higher rate of interest.
 Due to this higher interest rate, idle cash balances of the past become active balances at present.
 This means they are usable for investment.
 As well as more securities being purchased for the higher return available.
 Where as in if the interest rate is low, dishoarding would be negligible.

 In the words of Professor Kenneth K Kurihara (1910-1972), "Hoarding may be defined as the people's desire to hoard wealth in the form of money."
 When rate of interest is high, people lend the hoarded money and thus their savings.